The Paris Kollection

 Ideally, an equine caretaker is clear on their responsibility from day one.
 They are knowledgeable of and accept the joys and challenges that come with caring for an older horse after their youthfulness and usefulness have passed.
 Many see the horse beyond those two words.
 They see them as another sentient being who is cared for, no matter what.
 They have considered and set in place options for their equine elders.
 Options so their horse is afforded a forever space to live out their days with care and compassion.
 Caring for an equine elder is not easy.
 Aside from declining health, the looming possibility of their transition is forever in the heart of their human.
 Will they make it through one more winter?
 Hard decisions often have to be made.
 Do they have a herd to spend their senior years with?
 A family?
 Are they loved?

 That is the world of the beloved equine elder, and it offers a direct reflection on the youthfulness and usefulness that are today’s challenges of the human elder in Western culture.
 What do we see in that mirror?
-Although this project aims to offer a space of ongoing discovery or social commentary, this narrative is a start.
-The human elder narrative travels two similar paths as the horse.
+Although this project aims to offer a space of ongoing discovery and social commentary, this narrative is a start.
+The human elder narrative travels the two similar paths as the horse.
 Another community conversation offered further foundations.

-Sadly, that is a small percentage of the aging population.
+Sadly, that is a small percentage of the population.
 Often the challenges many face make for a life that minimizes their voice and lessens their feeling of control over how they live.
 Factors such as the following contribute to a society that does not embrace the passage of time: factors that create barriers to dignity and honour.
 These include, but are not limited to: climate and environmental changes where those who are aging are affected first; the rate of change in today’s society that creates a large disconnect for those who are not able to keep up; how we view the cycles of life (generations ago death and birth happened at home where rituals and traditions were common); the concept of achievement in today’s society, which is tied into our value; and the disconnect from our authenticity and lives of purpose.
 Each of these creates a barrier for those who are aging and makes it harder to cope in a world that admires the speed of change vs the gentleness of aging.
-The world is shifting so fast, and there are exponentially fewer similarities between one generation and the next.
+The world is shifting so fast, and there are exponentially fewer and fewer similarities between one generation and the next.
 Again, tying to our title: Youthful and Useful.

 In summary: